American College of Osteopathic Emergency Physicians (ACOEP)

 The American College of Osteopathic Obstetricians and Gynecologists (ACOOG) student organization, commonly referred to as OB/GYN, works with faculty to foster and develop awareness and interest in the specialty of obstetrics and gynecology among the medical student population.
 We strive to help our student members develop highly competitive residency applications, increase awareness of women’s health issues, educate students about sub-specialties in OB/GYN and the services provided by women’s health physicians, and to coordinate service opportunities which promote the health and well-being of women and neonates in our community.

 American Medical Women's Association (AMWA)

 The American Medical Women’s Association (AMWA) is a subgroup of the VCOM–Carolinas OB/GYN organization that fosters and embraces awareness and interest in women in medicine.

 American Osteopathic Academy of Sports Medicine (AOASM)

-The American Osteopathic Academy of Sports Medicine (AOASM) is a student organization created for student doctors with an interest in Sports Medicine.
-The organization’s highest priority is to provide student doctors with opportunities to acquire a skill set that could benefit them in their future careers.
-AOASM strives to provide opportunities in the local community where members may gain useful experience by partnering with sports medicine physicians.
-The organization has a passion for service in the community, particularly promoting the health benefits of physical activity.
+The American Osteopathic Academy of Sports Medicine (AOASM) student organization was created for medical students with an interest in sports medicine.
+Our organization’s highest priority is to provide students with opportunities to acquire a skill set that could benefit them in their future careers.
+We strive to provide opportunities in the local community where our members may gain useful experience by partnering with sports medicine physicians.
+Our group has a passion for service in the community, particularly promoting the health benefits of physical activity throughout the Upstate region.

 Christian Medical and Dental Association (CMDA)